Artur’s Portfolio

 • Clear and timely updates about schedule changes.

-• A more modern, user-friendly design that makes her want to engage.
+• A more modern, user-friendly design.

 Empathy Map